On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

 which is strictly smaller than that of the final {\nsav} score of~$\p$ for any positive~$\xsize$, implying that~$\{\p\}$ is the unique winning $1$-committee after the above modifications.

 $(\Leftarrow)$ The proof for this direction is based on three important observations.
-First, none of the votes in $V(p)\cup V^1\cup V^2\cup V^3$ should be modified in order to make~$\{\p\}$ the unique winning $1$-committee.
+First, none of the votes from $V(p)\cup V^1\cup V^2\cup V^3$ should be modified in order to make~$\{\p\}$ the unique winning $1$-committee.
 The reason for~$V(p)$ is clear since adding any more candidates in the vote only decreases the score of~$\p$ and increases the score of the added candidates.
-We should not modify votes in $V^1\cup V^2\cup V^3$ because any modification only increases the score of~$\p$ by $\frac{1}{\bigo(\xsize)}$ which cannot upgrade the score of~$\p$ enough due to the big score gap between the {\nsav} scores of~$\p$ and anyone else.
+We should not modify votes from $V^1\cup V^2\cup V^3$, because any modification of votes from this submultiset only increases the score of~$\p$ by $\frac{1}{\bigo(\xsize)}$ which cannot upgrade the score of~$\p$ enough due to the big score gap between the {\nsav} scores of~$\p$ and those of any others.
 So, we assume that only the votes corresponding to~$\xc$ are modified.
-Another important observation is that if a vote~$v(\xce)$ is supposed to be modified, it is optimal to only add~$\p$ into the vote because adding any further candidate turns to decreases the {\nsav} score of~$\p$ and increases the {\nsav} score of some other candidates.
+Another important observation is that if a vote~$v(\xce)$ is supposed to be modified, it is optimal to only add~$\p$ into the vote because adding any further candidate decreases the {\nsav} score of~$\p$ and increases the {\nsav} score of some other candidates.
 The third observation is that it is always better to modify exactly~$\xsize$ votes.
 According to these three observations, we may denote by~$V(\xc')$ the set of modified votes such that $\abs{V(\xc')}=\xsize$.
 We claim then that $\xc'=\{\xce\in\xc \setmid v(\xce)\in V(\xc')\}$ corresponding to the modified votes is an exact $3$-set cover of~$\xs$.
-Assume for the sake of contradiction it is not an exact $3$-set cover.
+Assume for the sake of contradiction~$\xc'$ is not an exact $3$-set cover.
 This means that there exists some $\xse\in \xs$ which is not included in any $\xce\in \xc'$.
-Using the argument in the first case, we know that the {\nsav} score of the candidate~$c(\xse)$ decreases in total in total after modifying all votes in~$V(\xc')$ in the above way.
+Using the argument in the first case, we know that the {\nsav} score of the candidate~$c(\xse)$ decreases in total after modifying all votes from~$V(\xc')$ in the above way.
 Therefore, after the modification, the {\nsav} score of~$c(\xse)$ becomes

 which is strictly greater than that of~$\p$ which is $\frac{\xsize}{3\xsize-2}-\frac{3\xsize}{5(2\xsize+1)}$ as calculated in the first case under our assumption $\xsize\geq 10$. \end{proof} }